prsavla/cse15l-lab-reports/labreport.md

 Hello.java
 [user@sahara ~/lecture1]$
 ```
-When using `ls` with a path to a file, it will simpyly display the file name.
+The current working directory is `lecture1`.
+When using `ls` with a path to a file, it will simply display the file name.
+Note that Hello.java has to be a file inside `lecture1` for this to work.

 ## Example #7: `cat` with no arguments
 ```